cristine-eross/cristine-eross/README.md

 - bundle code with **webpack**, manage them with **npm** or create **Docker** images and containers

-## Here's the detailed version, if you're interested 👇
+## Here you can read about my journey to tech 👇

  https://github.com/cristine-eross/about/tree/main